wxt-dev/wxt/docs/guide/development.md

 :::tip
 When configuring browser binaries, it's helpful to put them in `~/web-ext.config.ts` instead of the project directory's `web-ext.config.ts` file.
 When placed in your home directory (`~/`), this config will be used by all WXT projects, so you only need to configure the binaries once.
 :::

+## Reload Extension Manually

+To manually reload an extension, you normally have to visit `chrome://extensions` and click the reload button for your extension.

+WXT provides a keyboard shortcut, `ctrl+E` for Windows/Linux and `cmd+E` for Mac, that will cause the extension to reload immediately, without visiting `chrome://extensions`.
+This will save you time.